Why Is My Fish Tank Cloudy After Water Change (& Solutions)

 Green cloudy water can be caused by an algae bloom which can be aggravated after a water change.
 One of the most common causes of algae growth is when the fish tank gets too much light.

 Fish and plants require a minimum of 6-8 hours of darkness as they would get in their natural habitat.
-Algae organisms engage in photosynthesis to grow, so too much light will cause an overgrowth.
+Algae organisms use photosynthesis to grow, so too much light causes an overgrowth.

 Leftover food, dead plants, and any organic materials can lead to rising ammonia levels, reducing the water quality and feeding the algae organisms.